 Dr. Gilbert favors this

 O’Keeffe’s hand cream was originally created by a pharmacist for her father, who was a rancher and a diabetic, so all the ingredients in here — including glycerin, paraffin, and allantoin — are specifically formulated to soften, heal, and seal the most cracked, blistered hands.
-And almost 17,000 Amazon users have given this a perfect five-star rating, which would launch it directly into Amazon’s (hypothetical) Product Hall of Fame.
+And over 24,000 Amazon users have given this a perfect five-star rating, which would launch it directly into Amazon’s hypothetical Product Hall of Fame.
 People with more extreme forms of dryness or skin conditions confirm that this a “miracle worker," too.
 One person with a skin condition that causes severe blisters and cracking reported that this is the only hand cream that alleviates their symptoms, and another wrote that it worked even better than the prescription hand creams they’ve tried.
 Diehards will be pleased to know it's sold in multipacks of up to 12.
 Rave review: “Ever since I began using this the cracking has stopped almost completely.
 Occasionally I forget to put it on for a short time and the problem returns, but as soon as I start to use the O'Keeffe's cream again, consistently, they disappear.
 There can be a slight greasy feeling for a short while after applying, but that is a small price to pay for the relief it has provided.
 I just hope they never stop making it.
 It works where nothing else did.”

 Ointments are thicker and contain less water than creams, Dr. Gilbert says, so they’re inherently well-suited for cracked hands; and some, like

 this one from Aquaphor, are specifically labeled as such.
 This works by creating a protective barrier over vulnerable skin, which shuts out oxygen and other irritants so cracks can heal faster.
-It’s also one of the rare Amazon products that’s landed a five-star average rating — out of almost 18,000 ratings, no less.
+It’s also one of the rare Amazon products that’s landed a five-star average rating — out of over 50,000 total ratings, no less.
 Reviewers with extreme and sensitive forms of dryness rave about this too, including people recovering from surgery and those experiencing dry skin as a side effect of chemotherapy.
 Of course, Aquaphor has tons of other uses, too — you can use it to heal chapped lips and fresh tattoos, for example.
 Rave review: “During the winter months, my hands take a beating from working/working out in the outdoors.
 For years, I have been dealing with the drying and inevitable cracking that comes along with this.
 I have tried dozens of creams/lotions that were unsuccessful.
 A co-worker suggested that I try Aquaphor and I figured that I had nothing to lose.
 After one use, I experienced immediate relief.
 I use it once daily before bed and my dry, cracked hands are a thing of the past.”
 05

 Palmer’s Coconut Oil Formula Hand Cream, and its fresh coconut scent, a welcome addition to the fold.
-It smells like coconut, obviously.
 And Palmer’s is not messing around on the coconut front: It appears here in oil, water, and extract form, along with other skin-softeners like cocoa seed butter, dimethicone, vitamin E, and tons of plant-based oils.
 Some added fragrance boosts the scent, which reviewers note isn't overly sweet.
 More importantly, it gets excellent reviews from people with super dry skin.
-A nurse who works in a hospital (i.e. the most frequent of frequent hand washers) gives this the seal of approval, as does a cook who says this alleviates the painful, deep cracks in their fingertips.
+A nurse who works in a hospital (and, thus, is a frequent hand-washer) gives this the seal of approval, as does a cook who says this alleviates the painful, deep cracks in their fingertips.
 Rave review: “This is, by far, my favorite hand cream to keep in my purse.
 It has a mild, pleasant smell, and it works better on my rough hands than anything else I've tried.
 It's tough to find in stores, so I was so happy to find it on Amazon, and for a great price!”
 06

 CeraVe is another foolproof brand, but this highly rated